Building software for mobile devices

 Which type of mobile app to build

-The type of mobile app an organisation chooses to build has heavy implications over the tools, platforms, frameworks, languages available to their teams, the distribution of the app, the number of codebases to maintain, which devices the app will run on, and even what the app can do.
+The type of mobile app an organization chooses to build has heavy implications over the tools, platforms, frameworks, languages available to their teams, the distribution of the app, the number of codebases to maintain, which devices the app will run on, and even what the app can do.

 As you decide which type of mobile app to build, it is helpful to consider who your users will be and what they need from the app.
 For example, if they use mainly one type of device or operating system, a native app might be best.
 Apps that don't rely on hardware sensors or GPS may be well-suited as progressive web apps or hybrid apps—but perhaps not if your users don't have good connectivity.
-If your users are members of your business or organisation, you may want to consider a different mobile strategy.
-And of course, it all comes down to the expertise you have available within your organisation or through a partner.
+If your users are members of your business or organization, you may want to consider a different mobile strategy.
+And of course, it all comes down to the expertise you have available within your organization or through a partner.

 This chart outlines more of the differences and similarities between different types of mobile apps to help you consider which type of app you should develop.

 Comparing types of mobile apps

 |Number of codebases||One per platform||One, but compiled for each platform||One total||One for the app, another for the container|